PantalonOrange/CGI-Serviceprogram/README.md

 3. getHTTPHeader:
 Simple procedure to determine the HTTP header

+4. getValueByName
+Get the value by name from parameters

-4. vtranslateData:
+5. vtranslateData:
 Convert data between different CCSID's.
 ICONV is used for translation.

-5. parseQueryString:
+6. parseQueryString:
 The "QUERY_STRING" is parsed here.
 "id=1&test=5" becomes DS id=1, test=2

-6. seperateValues:
+7. seperateValues:
 The parsed data from "parseQueryString" are simplified here even further.
 "id=1" or "test=5" becomes DS id, 1 or test, 5